Scalable Ride-Sourcing Vehicle Rebalancing with Service Accessibility Guarantee: A Constrained Mean-Field Reinforcement Learning Approach: Related Work

 \subsection{Mean-Field Control and Mean-Field Reinforcement Learning}

 We refer to MFC as the setting in which a closed-form transition model is available (e.g., provided by a domain expert), and reserve MFRL for scenarios where the transition dynamics must be learned through interaction with the environment. \citet{gast2012mean} are the first to analyze MFC as a Mean-Field Markov Decision Process (MF-MDP) and show that the optimal reward converges to the solution of a continuous Hamilton-Jacobi-Bellman equation under some conditions. \citet{Bauerle2021MeanProcesses} formulate MFC as an MF-MDP where the distribution is defined as an empirical measure of the agents' states.
 They show the existence of an $\epsilon$-optimal policy under some conditions. \citet{Motte2019Mean-fieldControls} show the existence of $\epsilon$-optimal policies for more general MF-MDPs with continuous state and action spaces. \citet{carmona2019model} consider a limiting distribution of continuous agents' states to define MFC as an MF-MDP to show an optimal policy exists.
 Our algorithm implementation was inspired by their discussion of the discretization strategy for MFQ-learning. \citet{chen2021pessimism} discuss settings where the interaction with the environment during training can be expensive, prohibitive, or unethical.
 They introduce an offline MFRL algorithm, SAFARI, and analyze its sub-optimality gap. \citet{Gu2019DynamicMFCs,Gu2021Mean-FieldAnalysis} show that model-free kernel-based Q-learning has a linear convergence rate for MFC.
 They also establish the MFC approximation of cooperative MARL with $L$ agents as $\bigO(\nicefrac{1}{\sqrt{L}})$. \citet{hu2023graphon} devise the same approximation error for graphon MFC, a limiting object of large dense graphs. \citet{pasztor2021efficient} show a sublinear cumulative regret for a model-based MFRL algorithm, M\textsuperscript{3}-UCRL.
-Closest to our setting, \citet{jusup2023safe} extend \citet{pasztor2021efficient} with safety constraints.
-Their Safe-M\textsuperscript{3}-UCRL optimizes the reward and learns underlying dynamics while satisfying constraints throughout the execution. \looseness=-1
+Our work differs in that it also incorporates an exogenous stochastic process---demand---into the system dynamics.
+Establishing theoretical bounds with respect to the complexity of such exogenous processes would be highly beneficial for the transportation community, yet it remains an open challenge.
+Closest to the setting analyzed in this manuscript, our previous study~\citep{jusup2024safe} extends \citet{pasztor2021efficient} with safety constraints.
+Safe-M\textsuperscript{3}-UCRL optimizes the reward and learns underlying dynamics while satisfying constraints throughout the execution.
+What distinguishes the present work is that we impose the accessibility constraint only on available vehicles and evaluate it exclusively over residential zones, rather than on the entire fleet across all zones, including green areas and rivers.